 Photo: number 1 (red volvo / car), from the series life behind the waste, 2017 © Pasi Orrensalo/ Mirko Mayer

-The international jury for this year's award comprises of Wilbert Kannekens (Chairman of the Managing Board of Meijburg & Co, NL), Susan Bright (curator and writer, UK) and W.M.
-Hunt, (lecturer on the art of collecting, adjunct professor at the School of Visual Art, New York and author, USA.)
+The international jury for the 2017 award comprised of Wilbert Kannekens (Chairman of the Managing Board of Meijburg & Co, NL), Susan Bright (curator and writer, UK) and W.M.
+Hunt (lecturer on the art of collecting, adjunct professor at the School of Visual Art, New York and author, USA).